-- What if you could proceed immediately with production, while your authors and editors continued working on the placed documents without changing their work habits?
+- What if you could place Word and Excel documents with live links in InDesign, and proceed with production, while your authors and editors continued working on the placed documents?

 - What if you could push your content changes back to the linked Word document at any time, staying synchronized with your authors and editors?

-You can.
-Meet WordsFlow for Adobe InDesign, your Word-based time machine.
+You can, with WordsFlow, your Word-based time machine.